Codein-Labs/ibexa-seo-toolkit/docs/usage/METAS.md

 ### ezimage

-`ezimage` doesn't add input in the meta fields form, it can only take value of the fields passed in the `default_pattern` option.
+`ezimage` doesn't add input in the meta fields form, it can only take value of fields passed in the `default_pattern` option.

 _Result in the source code of the page :_
 ```html